This job proved to be somewhat prophetic, as I have found every job I have

 ![]() | In the summer of 2006, I began to feel like e-commerce was becoming repetitive; I decided to branch out.
 Serendipity took a hand; my old boss from .Mac days was now managing a small team of engineers doing iTunesU. iTunesU is a country cousin of the iTunes Store; the main idea is to make higher-education media content available to students and professors and to provide easy tools for metadata management and publishing for those institutions.
 I deeply enjoyed my time working on iTunesU; contributing to the higher-education space is personally rewarding, and the technology and design challenges were refreshingly different from e-commerce. |

 | By the summer of 2007, I was finding that engineering challenges were less entertaining than they once were...
 I was looking for something different.
 Enter, management.
 I've always had a love-hate relationship with the whole concept of management - on the one hand, it is the necessary disambiguator and force-multiplier that enables all engineering of any significant size to come to fruition.
 On the other hand, it's a constant distraction from the real work of getting things done.
 Still, I believed that to the extent that I had been the beneficiary of some extremely forgiving managers that had consistently given me room to grow and improve, I felt that so long as I followed their example, and treated my job as an opportunity to enable some extremely talented individuals (while still providing the needed direction to get the job done) I couldn't go too far wrong.
+Hence, I quickly found myself with headcount and an exciting new secret project.
+Which got excitedly cancelled after about 3 months.
+That was my first lesson as a manager... exciting new secret projects are all well and fine, but having consistent work that needs doing, that can provide a base for more speculative, cutting-edge work - that's the bread-and-butter of a successful team.
+Certainly of a successful team that is a thousand miles away from headquarters.
+Following that, our bread-and-butter became the iTunes Store's internal customer support application as well as much of the effort to cambat fraud in the store.
+This was a partial return to the world of e-commerce, but more importantly, it was work that badly needed doing and which benefitted real users by solving problems for real people, and which shipped regularly to do so. |

 ![]() | In March 2013, I returned to work after a 9 month parental leave.
 Becoming a parent will sharpen your focus; I decided that being a manager on an 11-year-old project no longer sufficiently engaged my interest or challenged my abilities as a technologist.
 Really what I'd been wanting to do ever since the iOS SDK first came out was get back to writing code in the Objective-C client space, and see what mobile was all about.
 Fortunately I was able to stay at Apple to do this; I spent the next year working on the iWork productivity apps for iOS and OSX.
 I found it both challenging and important work.
 In the end, I found that the opportunity to spend time with my son while he was still young was too attractive to continue working at a job where I really felt like I'd accomplished all I'd ever wanted to. |